husarion/static_docs_deprecated/src/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 }
 ```

-Build your project and upload it to device.
+Build your project and upload it to the device.

 ### Running motor controller with forward kinematics task ###